Petty Cash Policy

 Cash purchases for items considered non-essential for the department or unit to perform its mission shall not be reimbursed.
 If an item is determined to be non-essential, the unit employee who made the purchase must incur the costs involved.

 Prior authorization from the Office of Procurement Services or the Office of Financial Services is not required for petty cash purchases.
-However, the Office of Financial Services has the right to refuse requests for petty cash reimbursements if the expenditure is not appropriate or if established procedures are not followed.
+However, the Office of Financial Services has the right to refuse requests for petty cash reimbursements if the expenditure does not comply with University Policy or if established procedures are not followed.

 The procedures for obtaining a petty cash fund are as follows:

-- A completed Petty Cash & Change Fund Request form, including signatures of the employee primarily responsible for the fund, the department head or director and the Director of Accounting is required for issuance of a voucher.
+- A completed Petty Cash and Change Fund Request form, including signatures of the employee primarily responsible for the fund, the department head or director and the Controller is required for issuance of a voucher.
 Vouchers will be issued for the requested dollar amount to full-time University employees only.
 Vouchers are cashed at the Bursar.

 - A new custodian form must be turned in to Financial Services when a change of custodian occurs or when the amount of the fund is increased or decreased.